iyyel/celestial-outbreak/README.md

 # Release
 Version v1.00 is in development currently.
-Expecting a *final* release soon.
+Expecting a final release *soon*.

 # Installing